m-rithik/VTOP-UI-Revamp/README.md

 ## Installation

-- Download the repo as a zip.
+- Download the repo as a zip/check release.
 - Extract it
 - Go to chrome extensions and turn on developer mode
 - Click load unpacked and select the extracted folder